cdf1982/cdf1982.github.io/glancecam/faqs.md

 #### What is GlanceCam and how does it work?
 > GlanceCam is an **IP camera viewer great for realtime streaming on macOS**.<br>
 > More people every day buy inexpensive IP cameras and GlanceCam makes the experience of streaming one, or 50, so much nicer!<br>
-> As a native client with support for standard streaming protocols, it allows **to keep an eye on cameras from different brands in a secure way** and without dealing with multiple clunky web apps or obsolete applications.
+> As a native Mac client with support for standard streaming protocols, it allows **to keep an eye on cameras from different brands in a secure way** and without dealing with multiple clunky web apps or obsolete applications.
 <a name="compatibility"></a>

 ---